A note on quadrangular embedding of Abelian Cayley Graphs: Quadrangular embedding of abelian Cayley graphs

-\begin{proof} The proof will be done by induction on $k$.
-For $k=3$, it is Proposition \ref{kequal3} above.
+\textit{Proof.} The proof will be done by induction on $k$.
+For $k=2$ it is trivial (vide Figure \ref{cayleytoro}).
 Assume that the result holds for $k-1$.
-The graph $H=C_{n}(a_{1}, \dots, a_{k-1})$ is a disconnected circulant graph with an even number of connected components, $H_r$, $r=0,1, \ldots, d-1$, where $d = \gcd(n,a_1, \ldots,a_{k-1})$.
-Each component $H_r$ can be embedded on a surface $S_r$ giving rise tessellation where every face has 4 edges.
-As in the last proposition, we reverse the orientation of the components that contain the odd multiples of $a_{k}$.
+The graph $(G,\{a_{1}, \dots, a_{k-1}\}$ is a disconnected Cayley graph with an even number of connected components ($L_k=2l_k$), $H_{m_k}=R_{k,m_k}+G_{k-1}$, $0\leqslant m_k<2l_k$, where $2l_k = [G:G_{k-1}]$.
+Each component $H_{m_k}$ can be embedded on a surface $S_{m_k}$ giving to a rise tessellation where every face has 4 edges.
+As in figure \ref{exempinv}, we reverse the orientation of the components that contain the odd multiples of $a_{k}$.
 We wish to add tubes that, topologically, are prisms with squared bases.